gate42qc/pea_hydrogen-molecule/README.md

 * forestopenfermion
 * openfermionpyscf

-or run the following comand in your terminal:
+or run the following command in your terminal:

 `install -r requirements.txt`